tagae/btrfs-backup/README.md

     btrfs-backup-clean /var/backup

-The current cleanup policy is rather simple and should be improved (see source code).

 Snapshots can be sent to another subvolume pool with

     btrfs-backup-send /var/backup /mnt/backup/root

-This will send the most recent snapshot that can be sent incrementally to /var/backup.
-The destination will be mounted and unmounted automatically if possible.
+This will send the most recent snapshot in `/var/backup` that can be sent incrementally to `/mnt/backup/root`.
+The destination will be mounted and unmounted automatically if needed.

+Note that any snapshot pool can be cleaned up, in particular external ones:

+    btrfs-backup-clean /mnt/backup/root

+To take a snapshot, send it and cleanup all at once, do

+    btrfs-backup / /var/backup /mnt/backup/root

 Acknowledgements
 ----------------